michaeldyrynda/laravel-nullable-fields/README.md

 As of 1.1.0, this package exposes the underlying functionality which determines and sets empty fields to `null` as a public method.
 This allows users to implement their own model `saving` event listeners, by calling the `setNullableFields` method along with any additional save-time behaviours.

 As of version 1.2.0, this package handles attributes that have both casting and a mutator set.
+When using a mutator, ensure that you set a string for any non-empty values, and an empty (string, array, null, etc.) for any other case.

 Note, the database field must be configured to allow null.